HU EN

 Complete 0%

-How common is it for important things to be discussed openly within the team?*
+How typical is it for important matters to be discussed openly within the team?*

 Almost never